 Select a language by pressing the key number indicated next to the desired language.
 This screen only remains available for approximately 8 seconds.
-Once selected, an asterisk will appear and will remain in front of the selection until changed again during another start-up cycle.
+Once selected, an asterisk appears and remains in front of the selection until changed again during another startup cycle.

 - Wait for the remaining portion of the cycle to finish.
-A second screen will appear and display PLEASE WAIT while the unit is performing self-checks.
-The bottom two lines of this screen display the software revision numbers (refer to Figure 6). - 4.
-After the Main menu is displayed, proceed with general operation.
+A second screen will appear and display PLEASE WAIT while the unit is performing self checks.
+The bottom two lines of this screen display the software revision numbers (Figure 6). - 4.
+After the Main menu displays proceed with general operation.